kubevirt-ui/kubevirt-plugin/README.md

 };
 ```

-For labels in `console-extensions.json`, you can use the format
+For labels in `console-extensions.json`, you should use the format
 `%plugin__kubevirt-plugin~My Label%`.
 Console will replace the value with
 the message for the current language from the `plugin__kubevirt-plugin`
 namespace.
 For example: